mpborgman/content/en-US/win10/SetupDB410c.md

 3. In the DragonBoard Update Tool click the “Browse” button and locate the Win10 IoT Core Image file you downloaded during the HostPC setup

+4. Click the “Program” Button.
+The DragonBoard Update Tool will now create 'rawprogram0.xml'.
+When the Update Tool is finished it will return a message as described below:

+Error code: 0
+Version 2.15
+Creating rawprogram and files
+Status: 0 (null)

+5. In the DragonBoard Update Tool click the “Browse” button for the second time and locate 'rawprogram0.xml'.

-4. Click the “Program” Button and wait for the image to be downloaded to the board.
+6. Click the “Program” Button again and wait for the image to be downloaded to the board.

 	**Please Note:** The download will overwrite any previous content of the eMMC memory

-5. Once the download is complete, disconnect the power supply from the board and change the boot switches back to the OFF position.
+7. Once the download is complete, disconnect the power supply from the board and change the boot switches back to the OFF position.

-6. The DragonBoard is now ready to boot into Win10 IoT Core OS.
+8. The DragonBoard is now ready to boot into Win10 IoT Core OS.